azhao1981/have-fun-with-machine-learning/README.md

 Here’s what we’re going to explore:

-* Setup and use existing, open source machine learning technologies, specifically [Caffe](http://caffe.berkeleyvision.org/) and [DIGITS](https://developer.nvidia.com/digits)
+* Setup and use existing, open source machine learning technologies, specifically(明确) [Caffe](http://caffe.berkeleyvision.org/) and [DIGITS](https://developer.nvidia.com/digits)
 * Create a dataset of images
-* Train a neural network from scratch
+* Train a neural network from scratch(从头做起)
 * Test our neural network on images it has never seen before
-* Improve our neural network’s accuracy by fine tuning existing neural networks (AlexNet and GoogLeNet)
+* Improve our neural network’s accuracy(精确度) by fine tuning(微调) existing neural networks (AlexNet and GoogLeNet)
 * Deploy and use our neural network

-This guide won’t teach you how neural networks are designed, cover much theory, or use a single mathematical expression.
-I don’t pretend to understand most of what I’m going to show you.
+This guide won’t teach you how neural networks are designed, cover(涉及) much theory, or use a single mathematical(数学的) expression.
+I don’t pretend(假装) to understand most of what I’m going to show you.
 Instead, we’re going to use existing things in interesting ways to solve a hard problem.

 > Q: "I know you said we won’t talk about the theory of neural networks, but I’m
-> feeling like I’d at least like an overview before we get going.
+> feeling like I’d at least like an overview(综述) before we get going.
 Where should I start?"

-There are literally hundreds of introductions to this, from short posts to full online courses.
+There are literally(确实) hundreds of introductions to this, from short posts to full online courses.
 Depending on how you like to learn, here are three options for a good starting point:

-* This fantastic [blog post](https://jalammar.github.io/visual-interactive-guide-basics-neural-networks/) by J Alammar, which introduces the concepts of neural networks using intuitive examples.
+* This fantastic(异想天开) [blog post](https://jalammar.github.io/visual-interactive-guide-basics-neural-networks/) by J Alammar,
+which introduces the concepts of neural networks using intuitive(直觉的) examples.
 * Similarly, [this video](https://www.youtube.com/watch?v=FmpDIaiMIeA) introduction by [Brandon Rohrer](https://www.youtube.com/channel/UCsBKTrp45lTfHa_p49I2AEQ) is a really good intro to
 Convolutional Neural Networks like we'll be using
 * If you’d rather have a bit more theory, I’d recommend [this online book](http://neuralnetworksanddeeplearning.com/chap1.html) by [Michael Nielsen](http://michaelnielsen.org/).